antoine-was-unavailable/i3-xfce4-dotfiles/README.md

 ## to do

 - complete the recommended packages list
+- add a section to explain the theme folder structure/how to add a theme
 - add a help menu for the polybar shortcuts
 - make an install script
 - get the video preview to work